bluehathi/leadsetu/README.md

   - Manage companies and contacts per workspace.
   - Associate leads and contacts with companies.
   - Inline creation and validation for companies/contacts.
+  - **Excel Import:** Bulk import companies and contacts from Excel (.xls/.xlsx) with support for name, company, websiteUrl, email, mobile, notes, and more.
+Each import always creates new records.
 - **User Management:**
   - Invite, edit, and remove users from your workspace.
   - Assign roles and permissions per user.